Ravenstine/skillex/README.md

 # pills/entrypoint.yml

 Start:
-  intents:
-    launch request:
-      go to: Intro
+  utterances:
     ${animal}:
       go to: Read Animal Fact
+  go to: Intro

 Intro:
-  dialog: I know all sorts of things about animals.
+  speak: I know all sorts of things about animals.
-  choice:
-    dialog: What's your favorite animal?
+  ask: What's your favorite animal?
-    intents:
+  utterances:
     ${animal}:
       go to: Read Animal Fact

 Read Animal Fact:
   web request:
     url: https://simple.wikipedia.org/w/api.php?format=json&redirects=1&action=query&prop=extracts&exintro=&explaintext=&titles=${animal}
     pluck: extract
-    none dialog: I don't know about ${animal}.
+    none speech: I don't know about ${animal}.
-  dialog: You said ${animal}. ${webResponse}.
+  speak: You said ${animal}. ${webResponse}.
 ```

 Since we want a user to also be able to invoke the skill by saying "Alexa, ask my skill about monkeys", we've added a new label at the top of the pill that directs us between the intro and the fact reader.
 The label at the top of a pill is always the first to be executed during a session.
 You can think of what we created as a "router" label.

 Sometimes you'll ask it something it will not know about.
-In that case, the `none dialog:` key in the web request overrides the label dialog if the search result returned nothing.
+In that case, the `none speak:` key in the web request overrides the label dialog if the search result returned nothing.

-## Compiler
+## Schema Builder

-`node compiler.js` will go through all intents mentioned in all the pills and merge them into a single JSON intent schema.
-Copy & paste the output into your Alexa Skills Kit code editor.
+`bin/build-schema` will go through all intents mentioned in all the pills and merge them into a single JSON intent schema in the `schemas/` directory.
+Drag or copy+paste the schema into your Alexa Skills Kit code editor.
 Any intents with the same name get merged, including their sample utterances.

 ## Development